 Released on Nov.
-7, 1972, ‘Journey Through the Past’ remains one of the odder pieces in the Neil Young puzzle.
-The album was the soundtrack to the film of the same name, which might best be described as Young’s loose, experimental take on a documentary.
-The LP was released in late 1972, which was Young’s brightest year as a solo artist.
+7, 1972, Journey Through the Past remains one of the odder pieces in the Neil Young puzzle.
+This two-disc set, the soundtrack to a largely inexplicable film of the same name, was no way to cap what was Young’s brightest year as a solo artist.

-Elsewhere, there are scraps from his solo years, including a 16-minute ‘Words,’ a fragment of ‘Are You Ready for the Country?’ and a partial ‘Alabama’ that crumbles into a rehearsal take of the same, before melting into ‘God Bless America,’ which is topped off with an excerpt of a Richard Nixon speech.
-The final side of the set features various classical pieces from the film and winds up with the Beach Boys‘ ‘Let’s Go Away for a While,’ a beautiful instrumental form the ‘Pet Sounds’ album.
+Elsewhere, there are scraps from his solo years – including a 16-minute “Words,” a fragment of “Are You Ready for the Country?” and a partial take on “Alabama” that crumbles away before emerging as “God Bless America,” which is topped off with an excerpt of a Richard Nixon speech.
+The final side of the set features various classical pieces from the film, ending with the Beach Boys‘ “Let’s Go Away for a While,” a beautiful instrumental from the Pet Sounds album.

-The album barely made a dent in the charts, and to this day, ‘Journey Through the Past’ remains one of the only Young titles never to be reissued on CD.
-Its follow-up, ‘Time Fades Away,’ is another glaring omission from his catalog.
-The film, however, was released on DVD as part of his ‘Archives’ box set.
+Perhaps unsurprisingly, Journey Through the Past barely made a dent in the charts – and, to this day, the album remains one of the only Young titles never to be reissued.
+Time Fades Away, its follow-up, is another glaring omission.
+The film, however, was released on DVD as part of Young’s Archives box set.

 The Top 100 Rock Albums of the ’70s